Ward

 as Engine 51.
 Ward LaFrance also built over-the-road trucks, vans

-for UPS, dump trucks, cement trucks and chassis for busses and trolleys.
+for UPS, dump trucks, cement trucks, and chassis for busses and trolleys.

 During World War Two it produced 5,526 trucks.
-In
+From 1953 to 1965 Ward LaFrance produced another 1,072 M1A1 wreckers.
+Other

 post-World War Two vehicles produced for the US military included a 6-ton 6x6